rezanikfal/Tutorials/Angular/Routing.md

 }
 ```
 ### routerLink
-- the routerLink directive is used to create links to different views in your application.
+- the ```routerLink``` directive is used to create links to different views in your application.
-- cdsv
+- ```href``` is a standard HTML attribute, it triggers a full-page reload, and it is typically used for static links.
+- ```routerLink``` performs navigation within your Angular application.
+This is handling navigation within a single-page application (SPA) built with Angula.
 ```html
 <!-- Simple Navigation -->
 <a routerLink="/home">Home</a>